 The IAC study design allows for comparison across countries and can assess changes in drinking behaviour before and after policy changes to evaluate alcohol control policies.
 The objectives of the IAC study are to inform local policy development and implementation and to allow rigorous evaluation of the impacts of national-level alcohol control policies in each of the participating countries.
 The overall aim is to reduce alcohol related harm by strengthening the development and implementation of effective alcohol policy.

-The IAC longitudinal survey is the first international cohort study examining alcohol use and policy relevant behaviours.
-Replenishment samples are also added to ensure representative samples are maintained to compensate for attrition of the sample.
+The IAC survey is the first international study examining alcohol use and policy relevant behaviours.
 The IAC survey is a complex survey and is designed to be computer assisted.
 Data are collected using computer assisted telephone interviews (CATI), in face to face interviews using a netbook, PDA or similar device, or as a web based survey.

-The alcohol consumption measures are location and beverage specific and have been adapted for use in different alcohol markets and drinking cultures.
+The alcohol consumption measures are location and beverage specific and have been adapted for use in different alcohol markets and drinking cultures including for commercial and informal and illicit beverages.
 This approach has been found to account for high levels of alcohol consumed in a country.
 This approach collects data on both commercial beverages and informal and illicit beverages.
 Measures of policy relevant behaviours such as information about the prices paid for alcohol beverages have also been found to be valid.

 Alcohol Environment Protocol